Can't find what you're looking for?

-- Figures for sheltered accommodation have remained fairly constant during the past 10 years at about 32,000-35,000 units, while the less specialised medium dependency housing has shown an overall drop from 17,600 to 14,400 units since 1996.
+- Figures for sheltered accommodation have generally fallen very gradually from around 35,000 in the mid to late 1990s to around 31,500 in 2012, while the less specialised medium dependency housing has shown an overall drop from 17,624 to 14,370 units since 1996.

 Housing for older people, those with disabilities and those with supported tenancies

 - Local authority stock - time series table from 2001 to 2013 by local authority area

 - Housing association stock - time series table from 2001 to 2012 by local authority area

 - Scottish Homes stock - time series table from 2001 to 2005 by local authority area